 In the last 12 months, Andorra has continued to experience remarkable growth in initiatives with regard to fintech and the establishment of companies (start-ups) providing innovative solutions and competing directly with large local companies.
-As the number of fintech companies in Andorra is still small compared to EU countries, the Andorran government is in the process of passing a law on digital economy, entrepreneurship and innovation aimed at promoting new business models focused on the digital world and making the competitive advantages of the Andorran economy more attractive (the "Digital Economy Law").
-It is also in the process of passing a law on digital representation through cryptographic means, distributed ledger technology and blockchain (the "DLT - Blockchain Draft Law").
+As the number of fintech companies in Andorra is still small compared to EU countries, the Andorran government passed, on 1 December 2022, a law on digital economy, entrepreneurship and innovation aimed at promoting new business models focused on the digital world and designed to enhance the competitive advantages of the Andorran economy (the "Digital Economy Law" - Llei 42/2022, de l'1 de desembre, de l'economia digital, l'emprenedoria i innovació).
+It also passed, on 30 June 2022, a law on digital representation through cryptographic means, distributed ledger technology and blockchain (the "DLT - Blockchain Law" -Llei 24/2022, del 30 de juny, de la representació digital d'actius mitjançant l'ús de la criptografia i de la tecnologia de llibre registre distribuït i blockchain).

-The scope of action of fintech companies is restricted by the strong presence of the financial industry, with the long-standing traditional banking sector as the backbone of the present Andorran economy, along with the fact that the provision of financial and investment activities triggers licensing requirements (Andorra is not a member of the EU).
+The scope of action of fintech companies is restricted by the strong presence of the financial industry, with the long-standing traditional banking sector as the backbone of the present Andorran economy, as well as by the fact that the provision of financial and investment activities triggers licensing requirements (Andorra is not a member of the EU).

-With reference to Andorran financial entities (ie, banking entities, financial investment entities, management companies for collective investment schemes, non-banking financial entities that offer specialised credit, insurance companies, payment entities and electronic money institutions), technological innovation brings with it the possibility of a great improvement in their business model (by means of, eg, digital identification, mobile applications, cloud computing, big data or DLT/blockchain) and, consequently, this represents a paradigm shift.
+With reference to Andorran financial entities (ie, banking entities, financial investment entities, management companies for collective investment schemes, non-banking financial entities that offer specialised credit, insurance companies, payment entities and electronic money institutions), technological innovation brings with it the possibility of a great improvement in their business models (by means of, for example, digital identification, mobile applications, cloud computing, big data or DLT/blockchain) and, consequently, this represents a paradigm shift.